-Termination of Employment shall be deemed to be for "Cause" for purposes of this Section 7(b) if (i) the Participant shall have committed fraud or any felony in connection with the Participant's duties as an employee of HSI or any of its Subsidiaries, or willful misconduct or any act of disloyalty, dishonesty, fraud or breach of trust or confidentiality as to HSI or any of its Subsidiaries or the commission of any other act which causes or may reasonably be expected to cause economic or reputational injury to HSI or any of its Subsidiaries or (ii) such termination is or would be deemed to be for Cause under any employment agreement between HSI or any of its Subsidiaries and the Participant.
+Participant had engaged in conduct that would have justified a Termination of Employment or Termination of Consultancy for Cause, all outstanding Options shall immediately be canceled.
+Termination of Employment or Termination of Consultancy shall be deemed to be for "Cause" for purposes of this Section 7(b) if (i) the Participant shall have committed fraud or any felony in connection with the Participant's duties as an employee or consultant (as applicable) of HSI or any of its Subsidiaries, or willful misconduct or any act of disloyalty, dishonesty, fraud or breach of trust or confidentiality as to HSI or any of its Subsidiaries or the commission of any other act which causes or may reasonably be expected to cause economic or reputational injury to HSI or any of its Subsidiaries or (ii) such termination is or would be deemed to be for Cause under any employment or consulting agreement between HSI or any of its Subsidiaries and the Participant.

-(c) OTHER TERMINATION.
-In the event of Termination of Employment for any reason other than as provided in Section 7(a) or in 7(b), all outstanding Options not exercised by the Participant prior to such Termination of Employment shall remain exercisable (to the extent exercisable by such Participant immediately before such termination) for a period of three (3) months after such termination, provided that the Committee in its discretion may extend such time period to up to one (1) year from the date of the Participant's Termination of Employment, and provided further that no Options that were not exercisable during the period of employment shall thereafter become exercisable.
+(c) Other Termination.
+In the event of Termination of Employment or Termination of Consultancy for any reason other than as provided in Section 7(a) or in 7(b), all outstanding Options not exercised by the Participant prior to such Termination of Employment or Termination of Consultancy shall remain exercisable (to the extent exercisable by such Participant immediately before such termination) for a period of three (3) months after such termination, provided that the Committee in its discretion may extend such time period to up to one (1) year from the date of the Participant's Termination of Employment or Termination of Consultancy, and provided further that no Options that were not exercisable during the period of employment shall thereafter become exercisable.